eneskaya/eneskaya.dev/content/blog/laid-off/laid-off.md

 date: "2023-02-16"
 ---

+> UPDATE 2023-10: As a disclaimer, since writing this post, I've re-joined Spotify (🎉) as a Software Engineer in another team.
+I haven't changed anything in the text here and will leave it here as a reminder and hope it helps anybody affected in the future.

 I was laid off at Spotify in the 6% workforce reduction [announced](https://techcrunch.com/2023/01/23/spotify-cuts-6-of-its-workforce-impacting-600-people) on January 23rd, 2023.
 It was a very tough day for a lot of the "bandmates" (this is what Spotify likes to call their employees) and I got to know that I was affected by checking my emails first thing in the morning after only two months of working there (the hiring process took almost longer than the time I was employed there 😅).
 The subject of the mail was **HR Org Update** and after reading the short paragraph of the invitation I knew what was coming.

 It was always a dream of mine to work at a company like Spotify.
 For one, it's a nice product, that I've been using for almost 7 years now.
 Everybody I know has a Spotify subscription and uses it every day.